Skip to main content

 Azure Environment Variable List

-• PORT: Set the value to 3000.
-This is the port that EverShop will use to start the server.
+• PORT: Set to 3000 to specify the port EverShop will use

 Azure Configure Environment Variables